jswoboda/ISRSpectrum/README.md

 pip install isrspectrum
 ```

-The user can also download the software and install it through pip or set up tools.
-It is suggested the software be installed locally as it can be updated.
+The user can also download the software and install it through pip or set up tools if they prefer.

 ```sh
 git clone https://github.com/jswoboda/ISRSpectrum.git